What are Venous Disorders?

 - Venous ulcers – are caused by stasis of the venous blood.
-They are open wound that refuse to heal and keep returning.
+They are an open wound that refuses to heal and keep returning.
 They are typically present below the knee and commonly found above the ankle on the inner side.

 Depends on the severity of venous disorder:

 - Feeling of heaviness in legs